bruhlang/bruhlang/README.md

 ### Bruh Statements

-Statements in bruh are denoted with `bruh => "Some text"` and represent the essentiality of the language.
+Statements in `bruhlang` are denoted with `bruh => "Some text"` and represent the essentiality of the language.
 By convention, within the quotes shall represent something that is representable with the word `bruh`.